Skip to nav Skip to content

 What does gallbladder cancer look like?

-If a gallbladder tumor obstructs a bile duct, it can also cause noticeable changes in the color of the urine and stool.
-The urine may appear darker in color due to the resulting buildup of bilirubin, while the stool may appear lighter in color if bile is prevented from reaching the intestines.
+A bile duct obstruction can also cause noticeable changes in the color of the urine and stool.
+The urine may become darker in color due to the resulting buildup of bilirubin, while the stool may appear greasy and lighter in color if bile is prevented from reaching the intestines.

 Other symptoms of gallbladder cancer